What is Elle Knows Machines?

 Who are you?

 Hey 👋 Elle Knows Machines is written by me, Gabrielle.
 I’m a professional researcher working at the intersection of technology and humans (Human Computer Interaction) and studying the impact of technology on international relations (Computational International Relations).
 Despite coming from a distinctly non-technical background I now use cutting-edge AI algorithms in my work and play.
 Elle Knows Machines is the resource that I wish I had when I first became interested in the field of AI.
-Everything that came afterwards – from scholarships to buy high-end computers, to receiving funding to study state-sponsored trolling, to awards won for most innovative projects utilising neural nets – is hopefully folded into Elle Knows Machines so other non-technical people can also learn to speak this language fluently.
+Everything that came afterwards – from grants to buy high-end computers to awards won for most innovative projects utilising neural nets – is hopefully folded into Elle Knows Machines so other non-technical people can also learn to speak this language fluently.

 What do I need to work through the projects and tutorials on Elle Knows Machines?

 You need a computer and an internet connection.
 Technically, an internet connection isn’t strictly necessary because there are easy ways to read websites offline but if you hit any technical snags you’ll need to search for solutions.
 Also, a mouse helps when working with large amounts of data (data related wrist strain is no joking matter, my friends).

 I’ve never read a line of code before in my life.
 Can I really do machine learning?